Back to Blog

 Standards Before Scale

 Before you grow your engineering team, make sure your foundation is solid.
-That means a consistent code style enforced by linters, a CI/CD pipeline that runs tests on every commit, a clear branching strategy, and a documented architecture.
 Scaling a team without these in place amplifies inconsistency and creates a codebase that becomes harder to navigate with every engineer added.

 Onboarding as a Product